Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 More than 7,000 adverse event reports in the FDA’s database describe breakage linked to this device.
 It’s crucial to speak with a healthcare professional and understand these potential dangers before choosing Paragard.

-At this point, thousands of Paragard IUD lawsuits have been grouped into multidistrict litigation (MDL) in the Northern District of Georgia, where new cases continue to be added.
+At this point, Paragard’s design flaws and injuries have led to thousands of Paragard IUD lawsuits being filed against its manufacturers, and they’ve been grouped into multidistrict litigation (MDL) in the Northern District of Georgia, where new cases continue to be added.
 The Paragard MDL judge is Leigh Martin May, who oversees these proceedings.

 There may be upcoming bellwether trials that could encourage settlement talks.
 The cases focus on reports of Paragard breakage and other serious complications, and the litigation is still in progress.